mikhailjlajom/starter-restaurant-reservation/README.md

   - Any errors upon submitting will appear above the form
   - Submitting the form will bring user to dashboard with newly added table to the list
   - Cancelling the form will bring user back to previous page

+## Technology

+Build using:

+- HTML
+- CSS
+- React.Js
+- Bootstrap
+- Knex
+- Express
+- Heroku
+- PostgreSQL

+## Installation

+1. Fork and clone this repository.
+1. Run cp ./back-end/.env.sample ./back-end/.env.
+1. Update the ./back-end/.env file with the connection URL's to your ElephantSQL database instance.
+1. Run cp ./front-end/.env.sample ./front-end/.env.
+1. You should not need to make changes to the ./front-end/.env file unless you want to connect to a backend at a location other than http://localhost:5001.
+1. Run npm install to install project dependencies.
+1. Run npm run start:dev to start your server in development mode.